 Programme Booklet Collection

 The heart of the fimt archive is its collection of music theatre programmes, which has been growing continuously since fimt was founded.
 For a long time, the booklets were stored unsorted and largely unseen in provisionally marked boxes.
 In 2013, over two two-day work sessions involving about 15 students each, a large part of the collection was sorted alphabetically by main author (usually by composer) and work title.
-Since April 2013, a student assistant has been in charge of the collection on a permanent basis.

 The programme booklets come from donations and estates (including those of Klaus Barnikol and Robert Didion).
 Several theatres regularly make their programmes available to fimt free of charge as specimen copies (e.g. Komische Oper Berlin or Gärtnerplatztheater Munich) or have even donated closed collections to the collection (e.g. the Rostock People’s Theatre).